defenseunicorns/uds-identity-config/docs/PLUGIN.md

 The plugin provides the auth flows that keycloak uses for x509 (CAC) authentication as well as some of the surrounding registration flows.

 One nuanced auth flow is the creation of a Mattermost ID attribute for users.
-[CustomEventListener](../src/plugin/src/main/java/com/defenseunicorns/uds/keycloak/plugin/CustomEventListenerProvider.java) is responsible for generating the unique ID.
+[CustomEventListener](https://github.com/defenseunicorns/uds-identity-config/blob/main/src/plugin/src/main/java/com/defenseunicorns/uds/keycloak/plugin/CustomEventListenerProvider.java) is responsible for generating the unique ID.

-> [!WARNING]
+{{% alert-note %}}
-> When creating a user via ADMIN API or ADMIN UI, the `REGISTER` event is not triggered, resulting in no Mattermost ID attribute generation.
+When creating a user via ADMIN API or ADMIN UI, the `REGISTER` event is not triggered, resulting in no Mattermost ID attribute generation.
 This will need to be done manually via click ops or the api.
 An example of how the attribute can be set via api can be seen [here](https://github.com/defenseunicorns/uds-common/blob/b2e8b25930c953ef893e7c787fe350f0d8679ee2/tasks/setup.yaml#L46).
+{{% /alert-note %}}

 ## Requirements
 Working on the plugin requires JDK17+ and Maven 3.5+.